 We will focus on the city of Puerto Vallarta.
 Cost of living is about $2K USD per month.
 Many people don’t own a car.
 Taxis are cheap and busses are plentiful.
 English is spoken almost everywhere.
 In this city, there are 3 world class hospitals.
 The entire police force can speak English.
 The weather is amazing although there are some serious storms.
 The humidity can be a problem, but it’s probably easier to handle than shoveling snow.
 This probably explains the large contingent of Canadians there.

 And the views!
 Many retired Americans live in this area for most of the year and return to the US frequently.

 6) Panama – Retire comfortably on $1,000 per month

 The Santa Fe area boasts a cost of living of about $1,000 per month.
-Panana City, the countries largest urban area is much more expensive than other areas of the nation.
+Panama City, the countries largest urban area are much more expensive than other areas of the nation.
 The national health can insurance is a fraction of the cost in the USA and is quite good.
-There is a world class airport in Santa Fe.
-Another advantage for Americans is that Panama uses the US dollar for their currency.
+There is a world-class airport in Santa Fe.
+Another advantage for Americans is that Panama uses the US dollar as their currency.

 Humidity can be a problem but if you like the warmth this could be a great option.
 Your retirement income will stretch very far in Panama.